Side-by-side, interactive cheatsheets for JavaScript programmers

 let means constant in Swift — the reverse of JavaScript where let is mutable and const is fixedString?) replace null and undefined — absence is tracked in the type system, not discovered at runtimeswitch is exhaustive and far more powerful than JavaScript's — ranges, tuples, type checks, and where clauses all in one constructThe JavaScript you already know, with a type system that catches whole classes of bugs before they ship.
 TypeScript is a strict superset — every JS file is valid TS, and you adopt it at your own pace.

-string, number, boolean, plus interfaces and aliases you define yourselfimplements declaration needed, just match the structureanyif-checks and eliminates impossible types as control flow progressesPartial, Pick, and Readonly — a whole algebra of type transformations with no runtime costOptimal software with no hidden control flow.
-Like C but with memory safety, error handling, and compile-time code execution built in.
+string, number, boolean, plus interfaces and aliases you define yourselfimplements declaration needed, just match the structureanyif-checks and eliminates impossible types as control flow progressesPartial, Pick, and Readonly — a whole algebra of type transformations with no runtime costA small, explicit systems language with no hidden control flow.
+Zig is where a JavaScript developer goes for native speed, manual memory, and compile-time guarantees.